-BanditBrandit is where Patrick Brandt profiles his work and interests.
-Learn more »
+BanditBrandit is where Patrick Brandt profiles his work and interests. view work »

-I spent a Sunday afternoon a couple of weeks ago putting together a proof of concept for Kinect-based drum machine.
+I spent a Sunday afternoon in early 2011 putting together a proof of concept for Kinect-based drum machine.
 Wave to get the camera's attention, and then make beats by moving your fist in the air!
 It works best if you pretend to hold a drum stick in your hand while playing. →

 I've recently taken an interest in some of the powerful Fluent-ly built libraries for C#.
 Fluent NHibernate is now my O/RM of choice and I'm really trying hard to find an excuse to implement Autofac, a Fluent Inversion of Control container.